Hazim6163/Secret/readme.md

 2. **users** table content | username | password | secret chanell
 3. **secret chanell messages table** content | messagebody | from | date | seen to
 will make the secret chanell messages table later dynamic with php after founded the secret chanell and going to chat page if not founded the table then creat a one for this specific chanell .

+# sen1.1:
+in this section we will make the action to going to chat page after founding the secret chanell ... like :
+- secret chanell founded
+- going to the login or what named right now set name and then insert username and password
+- check if the user authencated
+- going to the chat page after checking if the secret chanell messages table already created in the database